jandie1505/LPServerContext/README.md

 # LPServerContext
 Module for CloudNet v4 which automatically sets the current task name as server config option for LuckPerms.

+## Requirements
+- CloudNet v4 (v3 is not supported)
+- LuckPerms configuration file in global template

 ## Installation
 1. Download the module from the releases page.
 2. Put the module into your CloudNet modules directory.